EXCLUSIVE-Boeing shores up Defense unit leadership after delays

 Boeing is once again involved in a radical overhaul of design and manufacturing methods, using digital modelling rooted in the development of the T-7A military trainer.

-Airbus AIR.PA has long had a chief operating officer at its main planemaking arm, though in practice it is more than a divisional role as the defense and helicopter units slot in underneath.
+Airbus has long had a COO at its jetliner business though insiders note it is effectively a central corporate role because the same unit doubles as parent of the group's other divisions.

-(Reporting by David Shepardson, Tim Hepher; editing by Louise Heavens and Jason Neely)
+(Reporting by David Shepardson, Tim Hepher, Additional reporting by Mike Stone, Writing by Tim Hepher; editing by Louise Heavens, Jason Neely and Barbara Lewis)

 ((tim.hepher@thomsonreuters.com; +33 1 49 49 54 52; Reuters Messaging: tim.hepher.thomsonreuters@reuters.net))